GSA/idmanagement.gov/_partners/fibf.md

 and Budget, the common business requirements for ICAM can be used in the following ways:

-Translating Policy into Practice.
+##Translating Policy into Practice

 The policies and directives that agencies receive create business needs such as the use of accredited card issuers or establishing an ICAM governance structure.
 And we, as federal agencies, respond to these business needs with systems, processes, and other business capabilities.
 However, our responses to these policies are often done in a manner that is uncoordinated.
 With common ICAM business requirements, it is envisioned that there would be more consistency in how we respond to these business needs.

-Procurement.
+##Procurement

 The ICAM business requirements in FIBF will give agencies a starting point for documenting common requirements in a Performance Work Statement or Statement of Work to gain more consistency in ICAM implementations.
 Also in procurement, vendors will have insight to the common ICAM business standards as these requirements will be posted on Regulations.gov.
 Hopefully, this will lead to vendors offering us innovative solutions in sync with the pace of our ICAM implementations.

-Agency Investment Review.
+##Agency Investment Review

 Agencies are familiar with their respective investment review process.
 ICAM-FIBF Business Standards considers policies as well as policy updates—translating them into business standards so that investment decisions made by agencies support agency mission objectives, policy-driven modernization objectives, as well as inter-agency standards and requirements.
 Further, it is the aim of ICAM-FIBF to ensure that ICAM business standards are incorporated in the Quality Service Management Office (QMSO) marketplace to help agencies gain confidence in solutions.

-Assess Readiness for Shared Services.
+##Assess Readiness for Shared Services

 Agencies can use business requirements to assess existing shared services, as well as identify opportunities for new intra and inter-agency shared solutions; this includes assessing solutions from the Quality Service Management (QSMO) marketplace.

-Agreement Across Mission Support Functions.
+##Agreement Across Mission Support Functions

 We will work with other FIBF Functional leaders to gain consensus on ICAM business requirements, as well as their linkage to other mission support functions.
 This will establish a shared understanding of services and coordination needed.